sgrassie/sgrassie.github.io/_posts/2014/2014-03-03-how-i-moved-my-blog-from-wordpress-to-snow.md

 ---
+layout: post
 title: "How I moved my blog from wordpress to snow, part one"
-layout: post
-tags: [blog, sandra.snow]
+tags: [blog,sandra.snow]
+hidden: False
+published: 03/03/2014
+ispublished: True
 ---

 Wherein I show you how I moved my blog from Wordpress, to a statically generated html hosted on github.
 I will assume that you have a wordpress blog, hosted on either Wordpress.com or your own hosting.
 If you don't have a wordpress based blog, then that's ok, most of this will still apply.